ardanlabs/blockchain/foundation/blockchain/NOTES.md

 Notes

-A blockchain is a database for storing things of value that allows anyone to computer a copy using a cryptographic audit trail.
+A blockchain is a database for storing things of value that allows anyone with a computer to make a copy with a cryptographic audit trail.
 It's immutable and transparent with a token supply and initial user balances.
 The global blockchain settings are defined in a Genesis file.